GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 }
 ```

+By following the above conventions, we can emphasize a structured approach to `MonoBehaviour` scripts in Unity, focusing on organization and readability.
+Through a clear hierarchy form namespace imports to method declarations, along with practices like succinct code, comprehensive summaries, and effect event listener management, these guidelines promote a consistent and coherent coding style for streamline development and collaboration.

 ## Services

 `Services` are used to share data and code across `MonoBehaviour` controllers and other dynamic scripts without the need for tight coupling across the scene.
 All `Services` are bootstrapped into the core architecture at runtime by the `RootNameApplicationManager` prefab.
 For information on how to add a `Service` to the bootstrapping routine, please see the `CoreArchitecture.md` document.